-The frequency, duration, and timing of lake connectivity to the White and Arkansas Rivers in the project area should not change significantly with implementation of the RP.
+The frequency, duration, and timing of lake connectivity to the White and Arkansas Rivers in the project area should not change significantly with implementation of the TSP.
 The incorporation of an opening in the Historical Cutoff Closure Structure which approximates the elevation and capacity of existing flow paths across the isthmus should result in little change to existing hydrology and therefore lake connectivity.
 The exception to this may be Owen's Lake.
 It currently receives flows above 145 feet NGVD from the White River over the Owen's Lake Structure and above 140 feet NGVD from the Arkansas River over the Melinda Headcut Structure.
 The construction of a new containment structure at 157 feet NGVD south of the Melinda Headcut Structure would result in a single outlet to the north over the Owen's Lake Structure.
 This would affect the vegetation communities in the area immediately adjacent to Owen's Lake and also affect the frequency and duration of fish passage into and out of the lake.
-The RP will incorporate water and fish passage through the Owen's Lake Structure via a 6 ft. tall by 30 ft. wide arched culvert at an elevation of 140 ft.
+Although not designed in detail, the TSP will incorporate water passage through the Owen's Lake Structure at a lower elevation.
+This will be designed with the input of the environmental review team and take into consideration fish passage and connectivity frequency and duration.